turingschool-projects/kwk-level3-swift/sessions/classes_objects_slides.markdown

 ^ MODEL: Instructor should model going through the process of creating a Terminal app in Xcode and creating new file.
 Walk through writing the class syntax - THEN:
-- add inside of the class code block:
+Add inside of the class code block:
 var grade = 10
 var studying = "Swift"
 var name = "pick a name!"